Skip to content

 FREQUENCY OF INSPECTION

-All components of personal fall protection/fall arrest systems must be inspected by a competent person at intervals of no more than six months.
+All components of personal fall protection and fall arrest systems must be inspected by a competent person at intervals of no more than six months.

-Fall arrest devices (type 1), Rope and adjusters/fall arrest devices.
+Fall arrest devices (type 1), ropes, and adjusters/fall arrest devices.

 Harnesses, Lanyards with shock absorbers, Retractable webbing lanyards, All ropes, Webbing slings, temporary static lines, Work positioning lanyards.